-The International <IR> Framework explains the concepts of integrated reporting and underpins the IIRC’s work.
+The International <IR> Framework explains the concepts of integrated reporting and underpins our work.
 It establishes Fundamental Concepts, Guiding Principles and Content Elements governing the preparation and presentation of an integrated report.
 It’s written primarily in the context of private sector, for-profit companies of any size, but is also applied by public sector and not-for-profit organizations.

 The <IR> Framework was developed in 2013 and revised in 2021, following extensive consultation and testing by report preparers and users in all regions of the world.

 The <IR> Framework acknowledges the uniqueness of individual entities and so strikes an important balance between flexibility and prescription.
 Its principles-based approach encourages organizations to communicate their unique value creation story, while at the same time enabling a sufficient degree of comparability across organizations.
 The <IR> Framework promotes a convergence in approach in the sense that all report preparers should provide core business information, as formalized in required Content Elements.
 Core disclosures include information about the business model, strategy and resource allocation, performance and governance.
 In providing such information, the <IR> Framework encourages both qualitative and quantitative disclosures, as each provides context for the other.
-Where measurement is appropriate, the IIRC endorses the use of generally accepted measurements methods to the extent they are appropriate to the organization’s circumstances and consistent with the indicators used internally by those charged with governance.
+Where measurement is appropriate, we endorse the use of generally accepted measurements methods to the extent they are appropriate to the organization’s circumstances and consistent with the indicators used internally by those charged with governance.

 No. An integrated report can be either a stand-alone report or included as a distinguishable, prominent and accessible part of another report or communication.
 For example, it may be included at the front of a report that also includes the organization’s full financial statements.